MSP: Project Integration with Clarity PPM

-- Createa project inClassic PPM.The new project is the master project and acts like a framework.
+- Create a project inClarity PPM.The new project is the master project and acts like a framework.
 Do not staff resources to the project team, create tasks, or track actuals to this master project.

-- Create subprojects inClassic PPM.The subprojects are the working projects.
+- Create subprojects inClarity PPM.The subprojects are the working projects.
 You can staff resources to the project team, create tasks, or track actuals to this master project.